ShaunCurtis/Blazr.Demo.Components/Documents/The-Button-Click.md

 In this article I hope to enlighten you on what actually happens behind the scenes when you do things like click a button in the Blazor UI.

-If you're are already conversant with the topic, this is a conceptual exploration.
+If you're already conversant with the topic, this is a conceptual exploration.
 It's purpose is to enlighten those that aren't.
 It's not to provide a detailed functional description of the implementation details.
-If you want that, go dig into the code or read some of the deep dive articles by the experts and the writers of the code.
+If you want that, go dig into the code or read some of the deep dive articles by the experts and the code writers.

-For my demonstration code, I've taken `Counter` and changed it a little:
+I'll use a modified version of `Counter` for this demonstration.

+### Counter

-1. It now gets the next count asynchronously: the call yields control behaving like a true asynchronous operation.
+1. It has an asynchronously next count method: the call yields control behaving like a true asynchronous operation.

-2. The `ComponentBase` UI event handler `IHandleEvent.HandleEventAsync`is overridden to just call the actual event handler: there are no calls to `StateHasChanged`.
+2. The `ComponentBase` UI event handler `IHandleEvent.HandleEventAsync`is overridden.
+It simply calls the event handler: no calls to `StateHasChanged`.
 These are handled within `IncrementCountAsync` so we can see what's really happening.

-3. There's a loader alert that is shown while the async operation is running.
+3. There's a loader alert displayed while the async operation is running.

 Here's `Counter`: